Sanjeev4318/SQL-Projects/Layoff Analysis in MySql/README.md

 ````
 ### 3. Check and removing duplicates.
 > [!NOTE]
-> To remove the duplicate first we need to add unique identifier column.
+>To remove the duplicate first we need below steps:

-> We can do that using ROW_NUMBER() function
+- First we need to add unique identifier column.
+We can do that using ROW_NUMBER() function

 ````sql
 WITH CTE_DUPLICATE AS
 ( SELECT *, row_number() OVER(PARTITION BY COMPANY,LOCATION,INDUSTRY,TOTAL_LAID_OFF,`DATE`,PERCENTAGE_LAID_OFF) AS row_no